prendradjaja/hosting-example-paas/README.md

 Requirements:

-- Heroku CLI
+- Heroku CLI and a free account

+Steps:

 1. Clone this repo and `cd` into it.
 The rest of these commands should be run from this directory.
 2. Create an app: `heroku create`
-    - You'll have to create a free Heroku account.
-    - This application should not exceed usage limits for the free tier.
 3. Provision a database as a Heroku add-on: `heroku addons:create heroku-postgresql:hobby-dev`
     - This uses the "hobby dev" (free) tier for this add-on.